SolanaO/Data-Analyst-Nanodegree/README.md

 # Data Analyst Nanodegree Projects

-Short descriptions and links to the reports for the eight projects which are part of a two terms nanodegree in data analysis with [Udacity](https://www.udacity.com/).
+Short descriptions and links to the reports for the eight projects which were part of a two terms nanodegree in data analysis with [Udacity](https://www.udacity.com/) (October 2017 - June 2018).
 The goals of the program is to learn how to organize data, uncover patterns and insights, draw meaningful conclusions, and clearly communicate critical findings.
 The work is performed in Python, R, SQL and Tableau.
-The presentations are written in Anaconda's Jupyter Notebook and in R-Studio.
+The presentations are written in Anaconda's Jupyter Notebook and in RStudio.

 ## Explore Weather Trends